Sickness Bugs - Diarrhoea and Vomiting

 Signs of Dehydration

-To begin with children, young people will seem thirsty.
+To begin with babies and young children will seem thirsty.
 They might have a dry mouth and cracked lips.
 You might then notice;

 - Dark coloured pee or not peeing often – less than 4 wet nappies / big pees in a day.